👉 TAP TO SAVE 30% WITH CODE NEW

 Jerami Grant, SF/PF - Portland Trail Blazers (34%)

 Grant had a nice run as the Portland sixth man to start the season, putting up around 20 points per night on some efficient shooting.
-But even when he was doing good, he was not the player that he once was in terms of his lack of defense (he used to block shots, believe it or not).
+But even when he was doing well, he was not the player he once was in terms of his lack of defense (he used to block shots, believe it or not).

 Then, he missed a big chunk of time in December and January.
-He has recently returned to action, but has not been good...at all.
+He has recently returned to action, but has not been good ... at all.

 Since returning, his numbers have dipped to 13.8 points, 2.2 boards, and just 1.0 threes on 39% shooting.
 That puts him at 281 in 9-CAT over that stretch, and his lack of peripheral stats is really noticeable when his scoring dips.

-I have heard him tossed out in trade rumors, but his contract is a massive deterrent for other teams as he's owed a ton of money through the 2027-2028 season.
+I have heard him tossed out in trade rumors, but his contract is a massive deterrent for other teams as he's owed a ton of money through the 2027-28 season.
 His value is bottoming out, and he's simply not doing enough to be worth hanging onto in any format, even 12-team points leagues.

 Others Who Can Be Cut: